Ben Simmons

-Benjamin David Simmons (born 20 July 1996) is an Australian professional basketball player who last played for the Los Angeles Clippers of the National Basketball Association (NBA).
+Benjamin David Simmons (born 20 July 1996) is an Australian professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
 He played college basketball for one season with the LSU Tigers, after which he was named a consensus first-team All-American and the USBWA National Freshman of the Year.
 Simmons was selected with the first overall pick in the 2016 NBA draft by the Philadelphia 76ers.
 After sitting out a year due to an injured right foot, he was named the NBA Rookie of the Year in 2018 and was selected three times to the NBA All-Star Game.
 After a holdout from the 76ers following the 2020–21 season, Simmons was traded to the Brooklyn Nets.
 His contract was bought out by the Nets in February 2025, and Simmons subsequently signed with the Los Angeles Clippers.

 Simmons attended Box Hill Senior Secondary College in his hometown of Melbourne, Victoria, before moving to the United States to attend Montverde Academy in Montverde, Florida.
 In his only season in college, LSU began the season with high expectations, but they failed to qualify for the NCAA tournament.
 Simmons left school to enter the NBA draft, becoming the third Melbourne-born number one overall pick in 11 years, alongside Andrew Bogut and Kyrie Irving.
 Simmons is the son of an American-born father, Dave, who played professional basketball in Australia.
 A dual citizen of Australia and the United States, Simmons has played for the Australian national team.